echoes-io/rag/README.md

 ## Storage

-The system uses SQLite for vector storage with cosine similarity search computed in-memory.
+The system uses LanceDB for vector storage with optimized ANN (Approximate Nearest Neighbor) search.
 This approach is:

-- **Simple**: Single file database, no external services
+- **High Performance**: Native ANN indices (IVF, HNSW) for fast similarity search
+- **Scalable**: Handles thousands to millions of vectors efficiently
-- **Portable**: Committable to git, easy to backup
+- **File-based**: Directory-based storage, portable and easy to backup
-- **Fast**: Suitable for hundreds to thousands of chapters
+- **Zero-copy**: Efficient memory usage with columnar storage
-- **Type-safe**: Uses Kysely query builder with TypeScript
+- **Type-safe**: Full TypeScript support via LlamaIndexTS

-The database file (`rag.db`) contains embeddings, metadata (including extracted characters), and content for all indexed chapters.
+The LanceDB directory contains embeddings, metadata (including extracted characters), and content for all indexed chapters.

 ## Development